AK-Saigyouji/Procedural-Cave-Generator/Modules.md

         const string menuName = "My Custom Generator";

         // Insert properties to be set in the inspector here

         public override Map Generate()
         {
-            throw new System.NotImplementedException();
+            throw new NotImplementedException();
         }

+        public override Coord GetMapSize()
+        {
+            throw new NotImplementedException();
         }
     }
+}
 ```

-Note three things: first, we're extending MapGenModule, which is what allows this module to be plugged into the generator.
+Note four things: first, we're extending MapGenModule, which is what allows this module to be plugged into the generator.
 Second, we're overriding the Generate method, which returns a Map object.
 This is the Map that will be used to produce the cave.
-Third, the class has a CreateAssetMenu attribute.
+Third, we're overriding the GetMapSize method, which should return the length and width of the maps produced by this module.
+If the length and width cannot be determined without computing the map, they should offer an upper bound instead.
+Fourth, the class has a CreateAssetMenu attribute.
 This will allow us to create instances of this new module in the editor by using the Asset->Create menu.

 You're free to choose your own class name instead of MyCustomMapGen (make sure the class name matches the name of that class file), and also to choose a new menuName.